sanD92/angular_materail_demo/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.0.

+This projectc covers how to implement data table in Angular Materia 7 and add radio button ,delete button in table and all event handling activity.

+This project intent is to cover all Angular Material concept in practical.
+Project can help other developers to understand how they implement Angular Material UI .

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.